mmckay18/gumby-spectral-imaging_fork/HSI/README.md

 - `calc_data_stats.py`: for generating PCA representations of datacubes

 ### Model and Dataloaders
-- `HSI_SSFTT.py`: This defines the model architecture.
+- `HSI_SSFTT.py`: This defines the SSFTT model architecture.
 Fiducial model returned from function get_SSFTT_model.
+- `HSI_SIMPLENET.py`: This defines the SimpleNet model architecture.
 - `data_fns.py`: This contains dataset/dataloader functions and any preprocessing/collate functions.
+- `aug_utils.py`: Data augmentations for dataloader.

 ### Training
-- `run_SSFTT_training.py`: this is the main training script.
+- `run_training.py`: this is the main training script.

 ### Evaluation
 - `demo.ipynb`: visualize predictions on a single datacube; look at training curves and evaluate test splits with trained model.
-- `eval_fns.py`: includes a prediction function, a function to load a trained model, a function that runs a trained model on a single data cube, and a function that runs a trained model on the full test split.
+- `eval_utils.py`: includes a prediction function, a function to load a trained model, a function that runs a trained model on a single data cube, and a function that runs a trained model on the full test split.
 - `vis_fns.py`: Code that creates graphics to compare predicted and ground truth maps for a datacube.

 ## Data Structure